feldegast/windows-scripts/README-and-license.md

 # windows-scripts public domain
-This repository includes scripts to read data from Windows and are public domain. use them as toy wish.
+This repository includes scripts to read data from Windows and is in the public domain.
+Use them as you wish.